-Our second method of detecting horizon interactions driving net N_2O efflux used $^{15}N_2O$ headspace differences from the start to the end of the incubation as an indicator of reduction.
-We expected an increase in the ^{15}N in the headspace N_2O as $^{15}NO_3$ is reduced, followed by a decline in ^{15}N in the headspace N_2O as the tracer flows into the N_2 pool, with balance of these processes over the 60 h incubation indicating net production or reduction (Billings and Tiemann, 2014).
-NO3-pools declined and the change in our 15N2O abundance was positive, suggesting that N2O production still outweighed reduction at the end of the 60 h for both the individual horizons and the combination incubation (Fig. 5 A).
-Large variation in 15N2O abundance among forest sites led to no significant difference between soil horizons and did not allow us to confirm the direction of horizon interactions.
+Our second method of detecting horizon interactions driving net N2O efflux used N2O headspace differences from the start to the end of the incubation as an indicator of reduction.
+We expected an increase in the N in the headspace N2O as NO3- is reduced, followed by a decline in N in the headspace N2O as the tracer flows into the N2 pool, with balance of these processes over the 60 h incubation indicating net production or reduction (Billings and Tiemann, 2014). $NO_3^-$ pools declined and the change in our $^{15}N_2O$ abundance was positive, suggesting that N2O production still outweighed reduction at the end of the 60 h for both the individual horizons and the combination incubation (Fig. 5a).
+Large variation in N2O abundance among forest sites led to no significant difference between soil horizons and did not allow us to confirm the direction of horizon interactions.
 Horizon interactions drove net profile N2O fluxes in a field drought manipulation in a Norwegian spruce forest, during which soils exhibited a net N2O sink via upper mineral soil reduction of deep mineral soil N2O production (Goldberg and Gebauer, 2009).
-It remains unknown if the relatively shallow mineral soils we sampled are analogous reducers of deeper mineral soil N2O produced in this system, or if they could continue to reduce large portions of organic soil N2O efflux (Fig. 4) in situ.
-Contrary to our original hypothesis, shallow mineral soils in situ may be better suited than organic soils to N2O reduction, as mineral soils experience frequent inputs of leached NO3- and DOC from the surface organic soils, and represent a sudden change in the soil structure and porosity towards well-packed fines and smaller pores.
+It remains unknown if the relatively shallow mineral soils we sampled are analogous reducers of deeper mineral soil N2O produced in this system or if they could continue to reduce large portions of organic soil N2O efflux (Fig. 4) in situ.
+Contrary to our original hypothesis, shallow mineral soils in situ may be better suited than organic soils to N2O reduction, as mineral soils experience frequent inputs of leached NO3 and DOC (dissolved organic carbon) from the surface organic soils and represent a sudden change in the soil structure and porosity towards well-packed fines and smaller pores.
 These conditions may promote leachate pooling, anaerobic microsites, and a microbial community that proves more effective at reduction.

 Mineral soil reduction of organic soil-generated N2O becomes most relevant when diffusion of N2O from the upper soil profile to the atmosphere is restricted, and N2O produced in those surface layers diffuses downwards according to Fick's Law as has been discussed in the literature for soil CO2 dynamics (Oh et al., 2005; Richter et al., 2015).
-Such a situation is likely to occur in 'hot spots' (McClain et al., 2003) such as frozen surface soil patches during winter.
-Similarly, 'hot moments' may occur in the spring snow melt or in winter, despite cold temperatures reducing N cycling rates: subnivial N2O production can be an important contribution to annual N budgets in pastures (reviewed in Uchida and Clough 2015), and winter N dynamics also appear to be important in northern temperate forest systems.
-For example, winter N2O production equaled ~30% of the summer N2O production in a SE Canadian forest (Enanga et al., 2016) and ~60% of the annual atmospheric N inputs in a NE U.S. forest (Morse et al., 2015).
+Such a situation is likely to occur in "hot spots" (McClain et al., 2003) such as frozen surface soil patches during winter.
+Similarly, "hot moments" may occur in the spring snow melt or in winter, despite cold temperatures reducing N cycling rates: subnivean N2O production can be an important contribution to annual N budgets in pastures (reviewed in Uchida and Clough, 2015), and winter N dynamics also appear to be important in northern temperate forest systems.
+For example, winter N2O production equaled $\sim 30\%$ of the summer N2O production in a southeastern Canadian forest (Enanga et al., 2016) and $\sim 60\%$ of the annual atmospheric N inputs in a northeastern US forest (Morse et al., 2015).
 Mineral soil reduction of winter organic soil-generated N2O may temper net fluxes and may be an important feature of N cycling in these forests that likely varies with snowpack dynamics.